 During the course you’ll apply yourself through core research training modules.
 You’ll undertake a laboratory-based mini-project providing a hands-on experience in molecular biology techniques.
-You’ll also carry out a laboratory-based independent research project on an innovative topic related to your course options.
+You’ll also choose and undertake a laboratory-based independent research project on an innovative topic related to your course options.

 Importantly, we’ll also give you a strong foundation of theoretical teaching to enhance your practical training.
 You’ll develop your knowledge through research planning exercises and by studying methodologies underpinning contemporary bioscience, with many optional modules available to choose from including: advanced immunology, infectious and non-infectious diseases, bioimaging, medical diagnostics, treatment of infectious disease and cancer, topics in plant science, plant biotechnology, crop science and sustainable agriculture.